nprapps/nprapps.github.com/_posts/2015-11-19-sequential-visual-stories.markdown

 Maybe?
 It's clear that we are achieving high completion rates even on our lowest performing stories.
 Consider that Borderland, our lowest performing story with a completion rate of 20.1% and engaged user completion rate of 31.6%, was over 2,500 words long.

+Of course, in order to determine how successful we were, we often track other metrics such as shares per 1,000 pageviews, as well as qualitative measures like sampling Facebook comments and Twitter replies.

 Ultimately, making people care is about the quality of the story itself, not about the format in which we tell it.
-But I feel that, with stories where text plays a large role, we are capable of making people read stories longer than they normally would because of how sequential visual storytelling allows us to pace the story.
+But I think that, with stories where text plays a large role, we are capable of making people read stories longer than they normally would because of how sequential visual storytelling allows us to pace the story.
 And when audio is driving the story, we are getting people to listen to short audio stories at higher rates than we normally see on [npr.org](http://npr.org).

 Of course, this is not an argument for telling all stories in the sequential visual story format.
 Sequential visual stories work when the visuals are strong enough to deem the treatment.
 Not all of our stories have worked.
 But when they do, we can tell important stories in a way that pulls people through to the end.

+To truly evaluate the success of our sequential visual stories, it would help to see data from other organizations who have tried this type of storytelling.
+If you have insights to share, please share them with me in the comments, [on Twitter](http://twitter.com/tylrfishr) or through email at <a href="mailto:tfisher@npr.org">tfisher@npr.org</a>.